sopmacvan/passphrase-generator/README.md

 1. Run `main.py`.

 ### TODO:
 1. ~~Authentication with master password~~
 2. ~~Create CRUD operations in pass_vault for managing password accounts.~~
 3. Add search feature for pass vault.
 4. Add more restrictions for master password creation such as symbols, numbers, uppercase in setup.py
+5. Add option to change master password.
-5. Fix layout sizes and stuffs
+6. Fix layout sizes and stuffs